Icepenguins101/charms-bar-port/README.md

 A: This was meant to fix a crash bug.
 Use Task Manager if you want to stop the program.
 <br />
 <br />
-Q: When I open the Start menu in Windows 10 the charms clock is not visible, why is that?<br />
+Q: Why is it lagging on my machine?<br />
-A: This is an issue I cannot fix without embedding it into Explorer itself or signing a certificate.
+A: The network icon in the Charms Clock uses the command prompt to receive network information.
+I'm still trying to improve performance of the program.
 <br />
 <br />
 Q: Can I fork this repository to release your work now?<br />
 A: No. You can only fork it to make changes and released developer builds are not to be used for local purposes.
+There will be bugs on your repository and isn't stable for personal use yet.
 <br />
 <br />
 Q: I have found a bug.
 Can you fix it?<br />